AdobeDocs/experience-manager-cloud-service.en/help/onboarding/data-privacy-and-protection-readiness/data-protection-and-privacy.md

 Adobe is providing procedures for handling privacy requests related to Access, Delete and Opt-Out for Adobe Experience Manager as a Cloud Service.
 In some cases, there are APIs available that can be called from a customer developed portal or scripts to help with automation.

-The following diagram illustrates what a privacy request workflow might look like:
+The following diagram illustrates what a privacy request workflow might look like (illustrated using Adobe Experience Manager 6.5):

 ![Data Protection and Privacy](assets/data-protection-and-privacy-01.png)